Women's Rugby World Cup: 2000–present

 The next event was taken to Spain in 2002.
 New Zealand won the title for the second time by defeating England 19–9 in the final.

 The 2006 World Cup took place in Edmonton, Canada, and was the first major international rugby union tournament and women's world cup held in North America.
 New Zealand defeated England in the final to win their third successive world cup title.

 A record four countries expressed interest in hosting the 2010 World Cup.
 After considering bids from England, Germany, Kazakhstan and South Africa, the IRB announced that the 2010 event would take place in England.
 The tournament was staged in London, with the final played at the Twickenham Stoop.

 The 2017 World Cup was hosted by the Irish Rugby Football Union, which governs the sport on an All-Ireland basis.
 Games were held in Dublin in the Republic of Ireland and in Belfast in Northern Ireland.
-The tournament was held one year earlier than usual in order to re-align the Women's Rugby World Cup's scheduling for greater synergy with the Summer Olympics (which would be held one year prior; rugby sevens debuted in 2016) and Rugby World Cup Sevens (one year after).
-The tournament was to return to a four-year cycle afterward, with the 2021 Women's Rugby World Cup awarded to New Zealand.
+The tournament was held one year earlier than usual in order to re-align the Women's Rugby World Cup's scheduling for greater synergy with the Summer Olympics (which added rugby sevens in 2016) one year prior, and Rugby World Cup Sevens held the following year.
+The tournament was to return to a four-year cycle afterward, with the 2021 Rugby World Cup awarded to New Zealand.

 In August 2019, World Rugby announced that in an effort to "elevate the profile of the women's game", the women's championship will be marketed under the "Rugby World Cup" branding, with no gender designation, beginning in 2021.
 World Rugby stated that the decision was intended to promote gender equality and "[eliminate] any inherent or perceived bias" towards men's events, with chairman Bill Beaumont explaining that it "demonstrates our ongoing and unwavering commitment to advancing women in rugby both on and off the field in line with our ambitious strategic plan."
 World Rugby became the first major sports federation to rebrand its events in such a way.

 The 2021 tournament in New Zealand was postponed by one year to 2022 due to the COVID-19 pandemic; it will still be branded as the 2021 Rugby World Cup.

-From 2025 the competition finals will be expanded to 16 teams, from the 12 competing in 2021.
+In 2025 the competition finals were expanded to 16 teams, from the 12 competing in 2021.
 On 12 May 2022, World Rugby announced that England, Australia and the United States would host the next three women's tournaments in 2025, 2029, and 2033 respectively.
 As part of a new strategy, Australia and the United States were also awarded the preceding men's tournaments in 2027 and 2031 respectively—marking the first time that the men's and women's Rugby World Cup will be held successively in the same host nation.